 - Persistent: Another aspect of confrontation is the persistence that it will adopt.
 When people are in confrontational headspaces, they will not allow the issue to simmer or be ignored.
 Confrontation will bring up the issue repeatedly to ensure that it is fully resolved and everyone involved has a full understanding of the resolution.

 - Acknowledges: Confrontation acknowledges the issue between the parties or in the dispute from the beginning.
-While other styles may try and ignore the issue, it cannot be missed when there is a confrontational person in the room.
+While other styles may try and ignore the issue, it cannot be missed when there is a confrontational party in the room.
 Additionally, a confrontational person may see other conflicts that are not as obvious because they feel the need to address them.
-Because of this, there will be a full picture of the conflict and a full resolution.

-How a person responds to conflict is called their conflict style.
+How we respond to conflict is called their conflict style.
 There are several styles of dealing with conflict, and many of them run counter to each other.
-When thinking about conflict resolution styles and confrontational styles, it is easier to see what being confrontational means when the style is compared to the avoidant style, as they tend to be opposite of each other.
+When thinking about conflict resolution styles and confrontational styles, it is easier to see what being confrontational means.
+Particularly when the style is compared to the avoidant style, as they tend to be opposite of each other.
 Some of the biggest differences will be:

-- Initiating Discussion: Where a person who avoids conflict will do everything to stay away from the conflict, confrontational people will dive in and attempt to solve it.
-Avoidant people will sidestep and agree to avoid the conflict, while confrontational people will sometimes disagree to encourage a discussion, even if they are not in full agreement with the position.
+- Initiating Discussion: Confrontational people do not shy away from conflict, they will dive in and attempt to solve it.
+Avoidant people will sidestep and agree to avoid the conflict, while confrontational people will sometimes disagree to encourage a discussion.

-- View of Conflict: Avoidant styles see conflict as a bad thing that cannot be good for the relationship, no matter what kind.
-Conflict is often associated with relational breakdown or continued issues, so they will often avoid conflict to keep the relationship.
-Confrontational people will view the conflict as something that needs to be addressed and may not stop addressing it until the parties have resolved it.
-In healthy states, confrontational people will often see conflict as a way to preserve a relationship, understanding that the discussion can lead to a strong relationship.
+- View of Conflict: Avoidant styles associate conflict with relational breakdown or continued issues, so they will often avoid conflict to keep the relationship.
+Confrontational people will view the conflict as something that needs to be addressed and as a way to effectively communicate.
+In healthy states, confrontational people will often see conflict as a way to preserve a relationship.

-- The goal of Conflict: People who avoid conflict will attempt to do so because conflict is not a winning situation for them.
-They see it as a bad thing and choose not to engage if at all possible.
+- The Goal of Conflict: People who avoid conflict will attempt to do so because conflict is not a winning situation for them.
 They will also compromise too quickly to resolve the issue.
 Confrontational people will often approach the conflict as a competition, sometimes friendly and sometimes not.
 They will often seek to “win” in the discussion and will not often compromise as easily or willingly.

-- Energy: Avoidant people will often have low energy when approaching conflict and they may even end up feeling drained after addressing conflict or attempting to avoid it.
-Confrontational people will often gain energy as the discussion on conflict continues, which in many cases can come across as aggression if the other people are not confrontational.
+- Energy: Avoidant people will often have low energy when approaching conflict and will likely feel drained after addressing conflict.
+Confrontational people will often gain energy as the discussion on conflict continues.
+Which in many cases can come across as aggression in body language if the other people are not confrontational.

-When thinking about people and their conflict styles, it is important to understand that not every person will fit nicely into one category, and many people will adapt their style depending on who they are in conflict with.
+When thinking about people and their conflict styles, it is important to understand that not everyone will fit nicely into one category.
+Many people will adapt their style depending on who they are in conflict with.
 However, to illustrate how confrontation shows up in conflict, simplifying the traits shows a clearer difference.

 - Honesty: For the most part, confrontational conflict encourages honesty because the parties are attempting to have a conversation and resolve the issues.
-When the parties are seeking to resolve the conflict fully, they will be honest with their needs, thoughts, and feelings because they want to resolve it in the best way possible for themselves.
+When the parties are seeking to resolve the conflict fully, they will be honest with their needs and thoughts in order to better resolve their

-- Speed: When confrontation is used, it may make the conflict resolve faster.
-This can be an unfortunate result if one side is not confrontational and they compromise quickly, but if all sides are committed to resolving the conflict but willing to discuss it, it can resolve the conflict instead of pushing it off.
+- Speed: When confrontation is used, the conflict will reach the end result faster.
+This can be an unfortunate result if one side is not confrontational and they compromise quickly, but if all sides are committed to talk and discuss the issues, they can take control and resolve the conflict instead of pushing it off.

 - Longevity: When a dispute is resolved in a confrontational way, the parties are more likely to resolve a dispute fully and less likely to return to the dispute.
-Confrontation will often push the parties to acknowledge any underlying conflict that is affecting the relationship as well.
+Confrontation will often take control of the situation and push the parties to acknowledge any underlying conflict that is affecting the relationship as well.
 This means that once the dispute is resolved, it has resolved the full dispute and the parties will be able to move forward without other conflicts popping up.

 While there are advantages for the parties using confrontation to resolve a dispute, there are also drawbacks to the style that should be avoided to ensure that all parties are respected and heard.
 These drawbacks include:

-- Overpowering: In many cases, it is easy for a confrontational person to overpower another person, whether it is because of their style or the way they conduct themselves.
-The confrontational person will likely walk away from a conflict thinking that they have won, but they instead only overpowered the other person.
+- Overpowering: In many cases, it is easy for someone who is confrontational to overpower another person, whether it is because of their style or the way they conduct themselves.

 - Violence: It is easy for confrontational people to become violent or overstep a person’s boundaries in conflict.
 Because they often approach the issue with a win-at-all-cost mentality, they may become violent to achieve this.
 This can be particularly dangerous, and it needs to be kept in check.

 - Over-commitment: There is a tendency to overcommit to the position that the party is in when they are operating in a confrontational manner.
-This means that a party may be advocating for a position that they do not want or need because it is the position they chose.
-This means that they could cause harm to the other party simply because they would not compromise.
+This means that a person may be advocating for a position that they do not want because they are uncompromisingly set on their position.

-Understanding where the line is not easy, but with some work, a person can use a confrontational style to achieve their goals while still keeping their relationships and goals intact.
+Understanding where the line is not easy, but with some work, we can use a confrontational style to achieve our goals while still maintaining our relationships and goals intact.

 - Depersonalize: When confrontational people are interacting in a harmful way, it can often help the situation to depersonalize.
 This means separating the situation from an attack on oneself and focusing on the issue at hand.
-Being proactive about avoiding topics that could turn the attack back on the nonconfrontational person will help keep the focus on the conflict and off the confrontational person from pushing further.
+Being proactive about avoiding topics that could turn the attack back on the nonconfrontational party will help keep the focus on the conflict.

 - Distance: In some situations, it is best to avoid the conflict or the person altogether.
 Unless something major is at stake, avoiding a confrontation can help ease the situation and avoid unnecessary stress or danger if safety is threatened.